aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/docs/CFCT-DEPLOYMENT-INSTRUCTIONS.md

 ## Deployment Instructions<!-- omit in toc -->
+*Note: these instructions assume version 2 or higher of the CfCT solution has been installed.*

 1. Determine which version of the [Customizations for AWS Control Tower](https://aws.amazon.com/solutions/implementations/customizations-for-aws-control-tower/) solution you have deployed:
    1. Within the `management account (home region)` find the **CloudFormation Stack** for the Customizations for Control Tower (e.g. `custom-control-tower-initiation`)